wunoman/bnf/README.md

 BNF(EBNF) rules.

 ## Note
-since without left recursion check, eliminate left recursion rule before you parse it
+since without left recursion check, eliminate left recursion rule before you parse it, see more detail in lua parse examle in llua.cpp

 ## Demo
 + seque, alter and terminal ( implemented by functions )